Cvartic/psi-risk-dt/README.md

 ## Structure
 - `src/` — Core Python modules for digital twin, entropy, and risk signal
-- `scripts/` — Utility scripts for dataset generation and orchestration
+- `scripts/` — Utility scripts for dataset generation, formatting and pipeline orchestration
 - `data/` — Baseline and attack datasets
 - `docker/` — Docker Compose and Dockerfile for environment setup
 - `results/` — Output logs and figures